iamfaith/quickMVC/README.md

 # quickMVC
-will use protostuff to serialize
+will use protostuff to serialize  用protostuff序列化

 Used to quickly build for springmvc project, integrating mybaitis spring and for springmvc